schmidtniko/multi_dof_kinematic_calibration/README.md

 ```

 * The file *reconstruction.json* contains the reference geometry.
 It needs to be created using the [visual_marker_mapping](https://github.com/cfneuhaus/visual_marker_mapping) tool.
 Please refer to the README file in that project for information about this.
-* The folders *my_camera* and *my_laser* depend on the concrete sensor setup that is being optimized.
-TODO
 * The file *calibration_data.json* is the main file that describes the calibration problem.
 See [File Formats](#file-formats) section on how to create this one.
+* The folders *my_camera* and *my_laser* depend on the concrete sensor setup that is being optimized.
+The given file names only serve as an example.
 * After completion, our tool writes a *vis.json* file to the current directory.
+Which, together with the reconstruction can be used to visualize the resulting transformation hierarchy.

 ## Running